J0rsa Home Assistant Apps

 1. Open the web interface

-2. Paste your VLESS or Shadowsocks URL
+2. Paste your VLESS or Shadowsocks URL (conversion happens automatically)

-3. Optionally adjust the HTTP proxy port
+3. Optionally adjust HTTP/SOCKS proxy ports and settings

 5. Copy the JSON or Base64 output